What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 A Gantt chart is a horizontal bar chart that shows a project schedule over time.
-Each bar represents a task — its position shows when it starts and ends, its length shows duration, and lines between bars show dependencies.
+Each bar represents a task: its position shows when it starts and ends, its length shows duration, and the lines between bars show dependencies.
 At a glance, you can see what needs to happen, when, and in what order.

-Named after Henry Gantt, who popularized the format around 1910, Gantt charts have become the most widely used project scheduling tool in the world.
-From construction projects to software launches to marketing campaigns, they're the universal language of project timelines.
+Named after Henry Gantt, who popularised the format around 1910, the Gantt chart is the most widely used project scheduling tool in the world.
+From construction projects to software launches to marketing campaigns, it remains the universal visual language of project timelines.

 Why Gantt Charts Matter